top of page

 Logo Casa Loltún

-Monday events in Mérida
+Monday Events in Mérida

 Traditional Dances

 The Vaquería is a historical dance tradition that is exclusive to the Yucatán people.
 Vaquerias are a religious and economic celebration honoring the patron saint of either a Hacienda or a Yucatán village.
-The Vaquería dance consists of three celebrations: it begins with a mass, then comes a bullfight and it ends with the famous "Jarana" - a yucatecan tap dance without fixed steps.
+The Vaquería dance consists of three celebrations: it begins with a mass, then comes a symbolic bullfight and it ends with the famous "Jarana" - a yucatecan tap dance without fixed steps.

+I was truly captivated by the traditional Maya clothing - the women’s vibrant, colorful outfits and intricate headpieces are absolutely stunning, while the men’s traditional simple white attire adds a nice contrast.
 In Mérida, these and other traditions are also performed to protect the tradition, to pass them on to the next generation and preserve them from the changes they have undergone over the time.

 Jarana Dance at the Plaza Grande